 Public Infrastructure Deployment

-For residential users, compliance mainly involves ethical installation, such as avoiding intrusion into neighboring private spaces.
+For residential users, compliance mainly involves ethical installation, such as avoiding intrusion into neighboring private areas.

 Tools and Resources for PIR Motion Detection Systems

-Several tools and platforms support the design and implementation of PIR-based systems.
+Several tools and platforms support the development and deployment of PIR-based systems.

 Hardware Development Platforms